erikamanning/blz/README.md

 <br>

 It isn't always possible to keep completely on top of all national legislation, but BLZ makes it easier.
 With the BLZ app, you can access a dashboard which shows you all your state's senators and representatives, so you can see what legislation they have sponsored recently.
 You can also browse legislation by policy area and specify a date range that you would like to search by.
 You can easily save bills to your dashboard, so you can keep tabs on them, and easily access information about their most recent updates.
-You can also quickly move from any bill on the app, to the bill page on the congress.gov website so you can find out even more.
+You can also quickly move from any bill on the app, to the bill's page on the official congress website so you can learn more.

 ---